HEP-FCC/fcc-tutorials/FccCMakeGuide.md

 The FCC software framework is split into single packages `  Generation` , `  Examples` , `  Simulation` , ....
 Each of these packages contains the file `  CMakeLists.txt` , defining its content.
-To build the entire SW `  make` can be invoked.
-To rebuild a single package `  make packagename` is sufficient.
+To build the entire SW, a Makefile is provided in the top level directory, so `  make` can be invoked there to build FCCSW.
+To rebuild a single package
+`  make packagename` is sufficient.

 When adding new source files to a package, the CMake build system needs